Euxcbsks/git-stock/README.md

 # git-stock

-A git extension that allows you to "stock" your uncommitted changes to a remote Git repository.
+A Git extension that allows you to "stock" uncommitted changes to a **separate** remote repository.

-Makes it easy to transfer your work-in-progress between different machines or share it with others without creating temporary branches.
+It simplifies transferring work-in-progress between machines without creating temporary branches.
+By offloading changes to a dedicated repository, it ensures your current project remains unpolluted.

 Think of it as a shared, multi-machine `git stash`.